 University of Hawai‘i’s Tuahine Troupe

 UNUKUPUKUPU is the name of the rigorous didactic and experiential hula curricula of Dr. Taupōuri Tangarō, a professor at Hawai‘i Community College.
 Extending beyond the college halls, UNUKUPUKUPU reaches families and communities on both a local and global level.
 Here former and current learners, as well as their families, continue their individual and collective life journey through hula.
-Tangarō directed a group of 25 dancers in their performances on the Justin S. Morrill Performing Arts Center stage at the Festival from June 27 to July 8.
+Tangarō will be directing a group of 25 dancers as they perform on the Justin S. Morrill Performing Arts Center stage at the Festival from June 27 to July 8.
 Read more

 West Virginia University’s Steel Band Drum Ensemble

 This group of forty WVU students under the direction of Dr. Michael Vercelli perform the traditions of Trinidadian Steel Band music as well as classical and popular arrangements and transcriptions.
 The university’s steel drum ensemble program was started in the 1990s by NEA National Heritage Fellow Ellie Mannette, who is considered the “father of the modern steel drum.”
-The ensemble performed with Ellie Mannette at the Justin S. Morrill Performing Arts Center stage at the Festival on June 27 at 6 p.m. and they performed daily on the same stage from June 27 to July 8.
+The ensemble performs with Ellie Mannette at the Justin S. Morrill Performing Arts Center stage at the Festival on June 27 at 6 p.m.
+They perform daily on the same stage from June 27 to July 8.